NigelFinegan5p/project4/README.md

 **_The Beginning_**
 The company started out in 2025, with some poetic licence required.

-What was an idea for a gift service delivering local shopping needs evolved into an online gift delivery company, specializing in Irish gourmet hampers and alternative gifts, as well as a wide range of personalized and experience gifts.
+What was an idea for a gift service delivering local shopping needs evolved into an online gift delivery company, specializing in premium gourmet hampers and alternative gifts, as well as a wide range of personalized and experience gifts.
 The real Price/Value propositon is bringing the new and upcoming premium brands to market via a DTC business model and allowing the unseen and heard brands to become household names.

 At Gift Box Direct, we're passionate about supporting the best premium suppliers.
-We have begun to nurture relationships with over 30 local businesses to ensure our hampers are brimming with only the finest gourmet foods and iconic premium brands & Irish treats.
+We have begun to nurture relationships with over 30 local businesses to ensure our hampers are brimming with only the finest gourmet foods and iconic premium brands & super treats.
 #shoplocal

 **_When It Has To Be the GBD box_**